Your new allotment

 What to do if you find waste on your new plot

-If you find waste like metal, plastic or glass on your new plot, contact the council within one month.
-After this the council can't help you clear the waste.
+If you find waste like metal, plastic or glass on your new plot, contact the council within 1 month.
+After this, the council can't help you clear the waste.

 You should bag the waste and leave it at the end of your plot for collection.
-Please don’t block vehicle or pedestrian access.
+Don’t block vehicle or pedestrian access.

 It's a good idea to take photos of the items so if the council has to reclaim costs to remove them, you can prove they're not yours.